bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 DataGenerator class also uses synchronized to lock its (static) getters.
 This means the three DataGenerator accessors calls in the PSVM right at the start of the execution will be called by one thread at a time..
 I think ..

+However, if one modifies the teacherCode by introducing the use of defensive copying (to a new constructor in MutableIDCard), the code produces a different output.
+Whereas the output used to flip non-deterministically between John and Mary, the modified code that includes the creation of defensive copies seems to always have the same output, (namely John).

 ---